LA Weekly honored them with the Best Latin Alternative Band award in 2013.

 National Public Radio hailed their music as “creative, socially conscious, it’s perfect.”

 Born in the streets of Los Angeles, Las Cafeteras are immigrant children who are remixing roots music and telling modern day stories with what The Los Angeles Times has called a “uniquely Angeleno mishmash of punk, hip-hop, beat music, cumbia and rock … Live, they’re magnetic.”

 Las Cafeteras create a vibrant musical fusion with a unique East LA sound and a community-focused political message.
 Their Afro-Mexican rhythms, zapateado and inspiring lyrics tell stories of a community that is looking for love and fighting for justice in the concrete jungle of Los Angeles.
 To their remix of traditional Son Jarocho sounds, Las Cafeteras add Afro-Caribbean marimbol and cajón, poetry in English and Spanglish, and such instruments as jarana, requinto, a donkey jawbone and a wooden platform called the Tarima.

 BUT WAIT… Have we got a deal for you!
-We’re giving away a pair of FREE TICKETS to the show to a lucky Nippertown reader!
-To enter the contest, just post a comment below.
+We’re giving away a pair of FREE TICKETS to the show.
+To enter, just post a comment below.
 Please leave your email address, too.
 We won’t publish it, but we’ll use it to contact you if you win.
-The deadline to enter is 12noon on Tuesday (October 8), and the winner will be selected at random and notified on Tuesday afternoon.
-Enter today!
+The deadline to enter is 12noon on Friday (October 3), and the winner will be selected at random and notified on Friday afternoon.
+Don’t delay, enter today!
 And good luck!
-Congratulations to the winner, who has been notified by email.